 He continued: Plus in daytime TV there are lots of programmes sponsored by bingo sites, and these all tend to be female-oriented shows such as Loose Women and Home and Away”.

 Fewer Playing in Bingo Halls

-In their early days, bingo halls were more than just a place to play - they were a place for friends to meet and acted as a hive of social activity.
-It might seem difficult to imagine that online bingo could replace this, but it’s clear online bingo has managed to recreate this hall community spirit.
+In their early days, bingo halls were more than just a place to play – they were a place for friends to meet and act as a hive of social activity.
+It might seem difficult to imagine that online bingo could replace this, but it’s apparent online bingo has managed to recreate this hall community spirit.